 And with risotto, the stickiness adds to the creaminess with the addition of cheese.
 We Persians prefer long grain rice, like basmati rice.
 Long grain rice also takes longer to cook than the shorter grains.

-White wine i9s then added and cooked with the rice until the wine has evaporated.
-Then you slowly add chicken stock, one cup at a time, and slowly stir and let the rice absorb the liquid.
-This is not for the faint of heart.
+2. White wine is then added and cooked with the rice until the wine has evaporated.
+Then you slowly add warm chicken stock, one cup at a time, and slowly stir and let the rice absorb the liquid.

 Risotto must be nurtured and cooked slowly to create the perfect creamy texture.
 You don’t want a soggy bowl of slop and call it risotto.
 Risotto still has the texture of rice, without it being mushy.
 Creamy without being soggy.
 By cooking it slowly and adding the stock slowly, you will create the perfect risotto.